How long do I have to perform a timed code to bill for it?

 4) Make reasonable efforts to directly notify any patient treated during the six months

 preceding the cessation in order to provide information concerning the established

-Can a Chiropractor licensed in New Jersey hire a Nurse Practitioner to work for them?
+Can a Chiropractor hire other licensed healthcare providers to work for them?

 Do Insurance carriers generally reimburse treatment specifically for scoliosis?